 - Students who were vaccinated in New Jersey and have lost their COVID-19 vaccination card can obtain a copy by visiting the New Jersey Immunization Information System (NJIIS).
 Students who were vaccinated outside of New Jersey can refer to that State’s COVID-19 website for instructions.

-- A student may be considered for exemption from the COVID-19 vaccine requirement if the student provides a written signed statement explaining how immunization conflicts with their sincerely held religious beliefs or practices (source: N.J.A.C.
+- Religious Exemption: A student may be considered for exemption from the COVID-19 vaccine requirement if the student provides a written signed statement explaining HOW immunization conflicts with their sincerely held religious beliefs or practices (source: N.J.A.C.
 8:57-6:15).
-A general philosophical or moral exemption to the vaccination will not be sufficient for an exemption on religious grounds.
+A general philosophical or moral exemption to the vaccination will not be sufficient for an exemption on religious grounds

-- Written statements required by 1-3 must be submitted by the student to the College by uploading the appropriate information into TCNJ’s Online Wellness Link (OWL) .
-Choose “COVID-19 Vaccination Record” as the document to be uploaded and email email@example.com that you have submitted an exemption request.
+Requests for exemption must be uploaded into the Online Wellness Link (OWL).
+Select “COVID-19 Vaccination Record” as the document to be uploaded and email email@example.com that you have submitted an exemption request.
+Exemption requests that are emailed, mailed or brought in person to Student Health Services will NOT be reviewed.

 Past History of COVID-19 Infection and Antibody Test Results